lauraboterob/Amiet_theory_Leading_edge_noise/README.md

 The comparison of Amiet's theory with wind tunnel experiments for several airfoils is shown in: L. Botero-Bolívar, F. L. dos Santos, C. H. Venner, and L. D. de Santana.
 Experimental and predicted leading- and trailing-edge noise of symmetric airfoils under zero mean-loading.
 In: Applied Acoustics 212 (2023), p.
 109579.
 DOI: 10.1016/j.apacoust.2023.109579.

+## Funding Sources
+This research received financial support from the European Commission through the H2020-MSCA-ITN-209 project zEPHYR (grant agreement No 860101).

+## Acknowledgments
+The author would like to thank Ing.
+Ir.
+Andrea Bresciani for all the support in validating Amiet's code.
+We would like to thank Ing.
+Ir.
+Fernanda L. dos Santos for all the support through the development of the code.

 ## References:
 [1] Amiet, R., “Acoustic radiation from an airfoil in a turbulent stream,” Journal of Sound and Vibration, Vol. 41, No. 4, 1975, pp. 407–420. https://doi.org/10.1016/S0022-460X(75)80105-2.
 [2] Bresciani, A. P., Le Bras, S., and de Santana, L. D., “Generalization of Amiet’s theory for small reduced-frequency and nearly-critical gusts,” Journal of sound and vibration, Vol. 524, 2022, p.
 116742. https://doi.org/10.1016/j.jsv.2021.116742.